Thumler's A-R2 Questions and Answers

 3) Barrel Retainer Rings - Holds the lid secure in the barrel which creates the watertight seal between the lid and barrel.

-4) Tumbler Motor - Durable overload protected motor that will stop if it gets too hot.
+4) Tumbler Motor - Durable thermally protected motor that will stop if it gets too hot.

 5) Motor Pulley